Road Tripping Through Colorado and Utah

 Owing to a few too many ‘wow look at that’ stops along the way, we arrived into Park City quite late at night, but excited to experience the famous resort, which is continually growing in popularity.
 Upon arrival I was immediately wowed by the sheer expanse of the resort, with all base areas leading from the Highway 224.

 Vail Resorts have owned Park City since 2014 and one significant change has seen the merging of Canyons and Park City, now connected by a high-speed gondola that makes this the largest single ski area in the US.
-With direct flights into Salt Lake City from the UK, we have seen a significant increase in interest for this Utah resort.
-The flights, with Delta and Virgin airlines, depart on various days throughout the week.
-Families travelling at half term can even enjoy a full seven days skiing, as you can ski on the day of departure with evening flights.
+Delta and Virgin Airlines flights into Salt Lake City (with a stopover) depart on various days throughout the week.

 With over 7,300 acres of ski terrain, 17 peaks and 14 bowls, Park City is a winter playground.
 We enjoyed the groomed trails, but there is also world-class glade skiing and Utah’s famous dry powder!
 Snowboarders are in their element with superb terrain parks and natural half-pipes.